eshanthaker05/design-projects-portfolio/docs/assignments/A01/index.md

 ## Decide
 ### Homepage Identity
 The homepage is the viewer's first impression of a person's professional career.
 This page should contain relevent information about previous coursework, projects, and profesional experience and should paint a brief, but informative, picture of your overall career so far.
-My homepage provides viewers with quick links off to the side where they can find information about me as a person, overall information about my portfolio, and a comprehensive list of asignments and their specifics.
+My homepage provides viewers with quick links off to the side where they can find information about me as a person, overall information about my portfolio, and a comprehensive list of assignments and their specifics.
+My homepage aims to achieve maximum navigability for its viewers so that they can find anything they need within a few clicks.

 ### One Intentional Customization
 I deliberatly changed the palette's primary color from green to blue because, statistically, more people prefer blue over green.
 Choosing a color better suited for the majority of people will subconsiously change the viewer's first impressions of my website for the better.

 ### Your Documentation Standard
+For every assignment I submit, I identify the governing engineering model, state any assumptions, and apply these to the final product.
+I will list all relevent alternatives, state the criteria I used to judge them, then chose the one with the highest score.
+I will do this clearly and concisely so that anyone reading my process will have all their questions answered.

 ## Communicate